 Importance of MNOs will be signified…

-It's no longer a matter of whether E-SIM / I-SIM catches on.
+It's no longer a matter of whether e-SIM catches on.
 It's a question of when and who is best placed to take advantage of it!

 Building partnerships and developing services that support each other are going to be key in delivering secure, scalable and functional connectivity for IoT devices of the future.